Multiplicity one for $L$-functions and applications: Multiplicity one for -functions

 \begin{proposition} Suppose that $L_j(s)=\prod_p F_{p,j}(p^{-s})^{-1}$, for $j=1,2$, are $L$-functions which satisfy a partial Ramanujan bound for some $\theta<\frac12$.
 If $F_{p,1}=F_{p,2}$ for all but finitely many~$p$, then $F_{p,1}=F_{p,2}$ for all $p$, and $L_1$ and $L_2$ have the same functional equation data. \end{proposition}

 In particular, the proposition shows that the functional equation data of an $L$-function is well defined.
 There are no ambiguities arising, say, from the duplication formula of the $\Gamma$-function.
 Also, we remark that the partial Ramanujan bound is essential.
-One can easily construct counterexamples to the above proposition using Saito-Kurokawa lifts, which do not satisfy the partial Ramanujan bound.
+One can easily construct counterexamples to the above proposition using Saito-Kurokawa lifts, which have L-functions of the form $L(s,f)\zeta(s-\frac12)\zeta(s+\frac12)$ and do not satisfy a partial Ramanujan bound.

 \begin{proof} Let $\Lambda_j(s)$ be the completed $L$-function of $L_j(s)$ and consider

 By the assumption on $F_{p,j}$, the product over $p$ is really a finite product.
 Thus, \eqref{eqn:lambda} is a valid expression for $\lambda(s)$ for all~$s$.